Battle of B-R5RB: Battle for B-R5RB

-Pandemic Legion and N3 moved to retake the system, but the Russians destroyed all Territorial Claim Units anchored in the system.
+Pandemic Legion and N3 moved to retake the system from CFC and Rus, but the Russians destroyed all Territorial Claim Units anchored in the system.
 N3/PL then deployed their super-carrier and carrier fleet in the "Wrecking Ball" formation just off the system's space station, a formation which had previously defeated the CFC and Russian alliance.
 As the conflict was a surprise and occurred on a Monday workday, CFC and Rus decided to take advantage and gain field superiority before N3 and PL could respond and so deployed their entire capital fleet to the system.
 Meanwhile, they deployed their sub-capital fleets to N3 staging systems, including I-NGI8 and GXK-7F, to delay any reinforcements.
+N3/Pandemic Legion ships finally arrived at around 15:30.

 Each side then attempted to rush all available pilots into the system, and the game's time dilation software engaged.
 Time dilation is a game feature created by developer CCP Games to handle heavy loads on the game server without the game lagging or disconnecting players.
 In time dilation, the game slows to ten percent normal speed, with each second of game time displaying as ten seconds of real time.
 The two sides traded Titan kills every hour, when their Doomsday weapons could fire again, and the system became filled with warp disruption bubbles, making extraction difficult.
 For a while neither side gained any real advantage, though CFC/Rus managed to on-line their Territorial Claim Units and held a slight lead in the number of enemy Titans destroyed.
 Throughout the engagement, related battles played out across the entire game universe as fleets tried to block reinforcements, destroy fleeing capitals and super-capitals, or trap pilots attempting to enter the fray.